sriveerisetti/NCAA_Mens_March_Madness_2025_2026/README.md

 3. **Matchup Prediction** — For each game, we compute seed model features from historical tournament data and in-season features from the team stats lookup.
 Both models produce a probability, which are blended using the 63/37 weighting.

-4. **Upset Decision** — If the blended probability is >= 0.575, pick the favorite.
-Otherwise, pick the underdog.
+4. **Upset Decision** — If the blended probability is >= 0.58, pick the favorite.
+If it's below 0.58, the model says the favorite is vulnerable and we pick the underdog.

 5. **Tournament Simulation** — Winners advance through Round of 64, Round of 32, Sweet 16, Elite 8, Final Four, and Championship.
 Each new matchup re-determines the favorite (lower seed) and runs the full prediction pipeline.